kreait/firebase-php/docs/user-management.rst

 Verify an email address
 ***********************

-Unless a user verifies the email address assigned to them, their email address will be markes as ``unverified``.
+Unless a user verifies the email address assigned to them, their email address will be marked as ``unverified``.

 You can send a verification email to a user with the following method: